RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

 PLoS ONE (in preparation)

 ## Description ##
-Visualizing the position and orientation of the biomolecule in the membrane bilayer (embedding) is an important part of analyzing membrane models from Rosetta.
+Visualizing the position and orientation of a biomolecule in the membrane bilayer (embedding) is an important part of analyzing membrane models from Rosetta.
 This visualization allows the user to distingish conformations with poor embeddings from conformations with native-like/reasonable embeddings.